| "Japan in the 2lst Century

 timely and important Japan Vision Project which forms the basis of our

+discussion today.
 In order for the U.S.-Japan

 relationship to endure and prosper into the, 2lst century, two countries